nachoplus/cronoStamper/README.md

 >git clone https://github.com/nachoplus/cronoStamper.git

 ### To run test and check

->apt-get install wiringpi
+In order to run some test you need aditional stuff:

->apt-get install gnuplot
+>apt-get install wiringpi gnuplot

 ### Start on boot